 How is the diagnosis made?

-The diagnosis is made by the doctor recognizing one or more of the above symptoms.
+The diagnosis is made by the best nephrologist in Delhi recognizing one or more of the above symptoms.
 At the same time, as some changes in blood and urine tests are very characteristic, they are also commonly used for the final definition of the diagnosis.
 Common blood and urine tests are useful not only for the diagnosis of the disease but are also very important in defining whether there is SLE activity.

 Although there is no test that is exclusively for SEL (100% specific), the presence of the test called ANF (antinuclear factor or antibody), especially with high titers, in a person with signs and symptoms characteristic of SEL, allows the diagnosis with much assurance.